Your first job search can be exciting — and intimidating.

 “I pay very close attention to the language people use during an interview,” says Gregory.
 “This typically shows whether or not that company is inclusive enough in their thought process to even prepare for the interview.”
 If an employer doesn’t know the basics of

-disability etiquette, that’s probably a red flag.
+, that’s probably a red flag.

 Another thing to watch for?
 An employer who’s hesitant or unsure about providing an accommodation.